 If the medical professionals providing your treatment didn’t provide a diagnosis for you or your loved one promptly, it wasn’t possible to provide proper treatment.
 Late treatment often makes no difference with sepsis because a few hours’ delays in treatment may lead to death.
 This opens the door to a sepsis-related claim for medical malpractice.

 Whether the treating facility is a nursing home, hospital, urgent care clinic, emergency room, or you were in a doctor’s private care, misdiagnosing sepsis is negligence.
 The law gives you the right to sue for damages if you endured sepsis-related injuries and losses.
-An experienced Michigan medical malpractice attorney helps you recover compensation for your financial recovery.
+An experienced Southfield medical malpractice attorney helps you recover compensation for your financial recovery.
 Keep in mind that you must follow your lawsuit within the Michigan statute of limitations personal injury to receive compensation.

 How Do You Know If You Have A Valid Legal Claim Of Negligence?